What Is a Money Market Account?

 How a Money Market Account Works

-Many banks and credit unions offer money market account options, both in person and online.
-To set one up, you'll usually need a large minimum deposit—often $10,000 or more.
-Most banks will charge you a fee if your account drops below this balance.
+Many banks and credit unions offer money market account options, both in-person and online.
+Today, many banks offer $0 minimum balance accounts.
 If your bank provides checks for your MMA, it will give you these along with your other account paperwork, which details terms such as the maximum number of transactions per month.

-As long as you bank at an FDIC-insured institution (or an NCUSIF-insured credit union), your money market account, combined with any other bank account balances at the same institution, will be insured for up to a total of $250,000 for a single account or $500,000 for a joint account.
+As long as you bank at an FDIC-insured institution (or an NCUSIF-insured credit union), your money market account, combined with any other bank account balances at the same institution, will be insured for up to a total of $250,000 for a single account or $500,000 for a joint account ($250,000 for each joint account holder).

 Pros and Cons of Money Market Accounts